A hedgerow you can eat: what to plant for an edible hedgerow

 Below are a selection of edible trees and shrubs suitable for hedgerows.
 A mixed deciduous informal hedgerow that can be foraged for its edible offerings.
 This sort of hedgerow has many uses, it benefits wildlife year-round, offering nectar, pollen, fruit, shelter and nest habitats.
 It can be used to create a shelter belt to minimise wind or screen out unsightly views and lastly, but by no means not least, it offers seasonal foraging.
 Most of the plants shown are native to Europe, many to the UK.
-Season Spring flowers, autumn harvesting and colour.
-The size varies between small shrubs that measure less than a metre to trees of more than 10m.
+Size varies between small shrubs that measure less than a metre to trees of more than 10m.
 Suitable for a wide range of conditions and soils and all are fully hardy, with a hardiness rating of RHS H6-H7, and and are suitable for gardens in USDA zones 4a-9b.

 Also known as blackthorn or sloe, its prickly stems make an excellent stock-proof barrier for any hedgerow.
 Five-petalled white flowers in spring are followed by blue-black fruits in autumn.
 Use three plants per metre for a single row, or five per metre for staggered double hedgerow.
 3.5m.
 RHS H7†.